 REGULATORY ASPECTS IN PHARMACOVIGILANCE AND PRACTICAL EXAMPLES (TOPIC 2)

-The roles and responsibilities of marketing authorisation holders and national Competent Authorities in the conduct of Pharmacovigilance are defined in Community legislation and further detailed in Volume 9A of the ‘Rules Governing Medicinal Products in the European Union and Guidelines on Pharmacovigilance for Medicinal Products for Human Use’.
-Topic 2 will provide a concise summary of the adverse reaction reporting requirements of marketing authorisation holders in the post-authorisation phase and illustrations based on practical case studies.
+The roles and responsibilities of marketing authorisation holders and national Competent Authorities in the conduct of Pharmacovigilance are defined in EU legislation and further detailed in the Good Pharmacovigilance Practices (GVP).
+Topic 2 will provide a concise summary of the individual and periodic adverse reaction reporting requirements of marketing authorisation holders in the post-authorisation phase and illustrations based on practical case studies.

-Furthermore, the roles and responsibilities of sponsors of interventional clinical trials in line with the implementing texts published in relation to Directive 2001/20/EC are summarised.
+Furthermore, the roles and responsibilities of all stakeholders of interventional clinical trials, in line with the implementing texts published in relation to Directive 2001/20/EC, are summarised.

-The main elements will be provided for the establishment of quality system assurance in Pharmacovigilance including aspects of good Pharmacovigilance practices, the elaboration of Standard Operating Procedures (SOPs) and the preparation for audits and inspections.
+The main elements will be provided for the establishment of a quality system in Pharmacovigilance including aspects of the applicable GVP modules, the elaboration of Standard Operating Procedures (SOPs) and the preparation for audits and inspections.

 DIAGNOSIS AND MANAGEMENT OF ADVERSE DRUG REACTIONS (TOPIC 3)

 Pharmacovigilance is first based on the medical assessment of the adverse events passively or actively collected in organised schemes.
-It is then essential to be able to identify consistently the nature of events, their seriousness, their expectedness and to assess causality with the suspect drug(s).
+It is then essential to be able to identify consistently the nature of events, their seriousness, their likelihood of occurrence and to assess causality with the suspect drug(s).
 This session will provide clues for the recognition of two serious events involving target organs of drug toxicity.

 SIGNAL DETECTION (TOPIC 4)